 - 1. In Cloudera Manager, select Clusters > YARN Queue Manager UI service.
-A list of existing queues is displayed. - 2.
+A graphical queue hierarchy is displayed in the Overview tab. - 2.
 Click on the three vertical dots on the queue you want to set ACL and select View/Edit Queue Properties option. - 3.
-In the Queue Properties dialog-box, add sherlock, john cfo-group in the Submit Application ACL text box.

-4. Click Save.
+In the Queue Properties dialog-box, add sherlock, john cfo-group in the Submit Application ACL text box. - 4.
+Click Save.